Tanmay120703/simplelinearregression/README.md

 # Simple Linear Regression

-A simple regression model to find the relationship between the students CGPA column and their placements in LPA column
+ Simple Linear Regression example to find the relationship between students' CGPA and their Placements in LPA using the equation:

-# Equation of line y = mx + b
+# y = mx + b

-m = slope , b = intercept

-y = m(df['CGPA']) + b
+Where:

+𝑦
+y is the LPA (placement salary),

+𝑥
+x is the CGPA,

+𝑚
+m is the slope of the line (how much LPA changes with CGPA),

+𝑏
+b is the intercept (the LPA when CGPA is 0).